Marcelino Arana: Instituto de Cerealicultura

 In 1927, Arana was appointed director of the newly established Estación de Cerealicultura, which began operations in 1929 as the Instituto de Cerealicultura, headquartered at La Moncloa in Madrid.

 The institute, one of the first cereal breeding centres in Spain, focused on wheat hybridisation, maize adaptation for dryland farming and wheat flour quality studies.
 Notable collaborators included Fernando Silvela Tordesillas, Ramón Blanco Pérez de Camino, Alonso Ruiz de Arcaute Ollo, and Juan Matallana Ventura.
 In these years Arana travelled several times to Italy in order to attend technical meetings at the International Institute of Agriculture and visit Italian cereal breeding centres, including those of Rieti and Modena.

-Later years and death
+Later life and death

 Promoted to the Consejo Agronómico in 1934, Arana conducted inspections across Spain's public agronomic centres and advocated for continued ministerial funding of the Galicia Biological Mission.
 He studied the introduction of sorghum and soy cultivation in Spain and delivered agricultural lectures via radio.
 Due to his Catholic and monarchist beliefs, he was purged from the Ministry of Agriculture in August 1936 and arrested in Madrid in November.
 He was executed during the Paracuellos massacres later that month.